DwYoo/aigoods/README.md

 # pets-mas
+AI profile for Pets(Christmas Edition)
-christmas pet AI profile platform /n express server for www.pets-mas.com (server closed for the time being) /n Demo on: https://youtu.be/mBvLnZIfWoA?feature=shared
+express server for www.pets-mas.com (server closed for the time being)
+Demo on: https://youtu.be/mBvLnZIfWoA?feature=shared